gcharang/komodo-wiki/Assetchains-Guide-for-Notary-Nodes.md

 `./clearassets`

-### I get "Error: Cannot obtain a lock on data directory /home/komodo/.komodo/USD.
+### I get "Error: Cannot obtain a lock on data directory /home/komodo/.komodo/REVS.
 Zcash is probably already running." when i run it

 ```
 cd ~/komodo/src
-fiat/usd stop
+fiat/revs stop
 ```

-### How can i see if i'm in sync?
+### How can I see if I'm in sync?

 ```
 cd ~/komodo/src